genevievebrooks/OWASP-juice-shop-solutions/README.md

 ```
 {"description":"<iframe src=\"javascript:alert(`xss`)\">"}
 ```
-Note that inner quotes are escaped.
-The last step is to obtain the correct permissions to update product descriptions.
-Understandably, customers do not have these permissions, but the admin does.
-Login as the admin and collect its Bearer token from the developer tools Network tab.
-Add this to the postman authorization section.
-Now, the `PUT` request should return a success.
-Navigating back to the website will complete the challenge.
-Click on the Banana Juice to see the attack in action.
+After sending the request, refresh the website and the challenge will be solved.
+Click on the Banana Juice product to see the attack in action.